KBNLresearch/omimgr/readme.md

 # omimgr

-**Omimgr** is a software application that sequentially reads all files from a data tape.
-After the extraction is done it also generates a checksum file with SHA-512 hashes of the extracted files. *Omimgr* is completely format-agnostic: it only extracts the raw byte streams.
-It is up to the user to figure out the format of the extracted files (e.g. a TAR archive), and how to further process or open them.
+**Omimgr** provides a simple GUI-based workflow for making ISO images from optical media (CD-ROMs and DVDs).
+It wraps around the *readom* (part of [*Cdrkit*](https://en.wikipedia.org/wiki/Cdrkit)) and [*ddrescue*](https://linux.die.net/man/1/ddrescue) tools.
+After the imaging is done it also generates a checksum file with SHA-512 hashes of the extracted files.

-In short, *omimgr* tries to read sequential files from a tape until its logical end is reached.
-For each successive file, it automatically determines its block size using an iterative procedure.

-Internally *omimgr* wraps around the Linux [*dd*](http://manpages.ubuntu.com/manpages/bionic/man1/dd.1.html) and [*mt*](http://manpages.ubuntu.com/manpages/bionic/man1/mt.1.html) tools.

-## Warnings

-At this stage *omimgr* has only had limited testing with a small number of DDS-1 and DLT-IV tapes.
-Use at your own risk, and please [report any unexpected behaviour using the issue tracker](https://github.com/KBNLresearch/omimgr/issues).

-For now *omimgr* can only read tapes that were written in fixed block mode; tapes written in variable block mode may result in unexpected behaviour (if ).
-Support of variable block mode [may be added to a future release](https://github.com/KBNLresearch/omimgr/issues/28).
-Note that older tapes were most likely written in fixed block mode, as variable block mode is typically only supported by more recent tape drives.

 ## System requirements

-*Omimgr* is only available for Linux (but you would probably have a hard time setting up a tape drive on Windows to begin with).
+*Omimgr* is currently only available for Linux.
 So far it has been tested with Ubuntu 18.04 LTS (Bionic) and Linux Mint 18.3, which is based on Ubuntu 16.04 (Xenial).
-In addition it has the following dependencies (many distros have most or all of these installed by default):
+In addition it has the following dependencies:

 - **Python 3.2 or more recent** (Python 2.x is not supported)